nickelpro/vito.nyc/content/posts/swig-part1/index.md

 parse C/C++ header files, why not just run it on the header directly?

 The answer is, you can!
 SWIG even defines a macro, `#define SWIG`, so you can place SWIG directives directly in the header file that will be ignored by your compiler's preprocessor but recognized by SWIG's.
-We seperate these directives into their own file as a matter of good practice, not necessity.
+We separate these directives into their own file as a matter of good practice, not necessity.
 {{< /collapse >}}

 As mentioned earlier, there are far more powerful directives available than the